rust-lang/rust/src/doc/rustc-dev-guide/src/query.md

     bottom of the file.
 This is typically used when the query key is not a def-id, or just not the type that the dep-node expects.
 - **Query key type:** the type of the argument to this query.
-  This type must implement the `ty::maps::keys::Key` trait, which defines (for example) how to map it to a crate, and so forth.
+  This type must implement the `ty::query::keys::Key` trait, which defines (for example) how to map it to a crate, and so forth.
 - **Result type of query:** the type produced by this query.
 This type should (a) not use `RefCell` or other interior mutability and (b) be